severdia/shakespeare-obsidian/scripts_source/markdown/Macbeth/Act 5, Scene 2.md

 *The country near Dunsinane.*

 *Drum and Colors.
-Enter Menteth, Cathness, Angus, Lennox, Soldiers.*
+Enter Menteith, Caithness, Angus, Lennox, Soldiers.*

 **MENT.**
 ==1==The English pow’r is near, led on by Malcolm,